ibm-cloud-docs/discovery/using.md

   {: tip}

 Trained collections will return a `confidence` score in the result of a natural language query.
 See [Confidence scores](/docs/services/discovery/train-tooling.html#confidence) for details.

-{{site.data.keyword.discoveryfull}} Visual Insights is an experimental feature that you can use to visually explore connections identified by {{site.data.keyword.discoveryshort}}'s understanding of semantic elements, relations, concepts, and more.
-For more information, see [{{site.data.keyword.discoveryfull}} Visual Insights](/docs/services/discovery/visual-insights.html).

 {{site.data.keyword.discoveryfull}} Knowledge Graph is a beta feature which provides new end-points for querying entities and relations across documents.
 This includes context-based searches and relevance ranking.
 See [{{site.data.keyword.discoveryfull}} Knowledge Graph](/docs/services/discovery/building-kg.html) for more information.